ahmedbilal-7191/sre_bootcamp/README.md

   --set webhook.nodeSelector.type=dependencies \
   --set certController.nodeSelector.type=dependencies \
   > k8s-manifests/eso/external-secrets.yaml
+or do a helm templates external-secrets then genereate the yaml in put it in a file then apply manually or --dryrun option

 deploy it using helm only for manifests make a copy into a file then apply if from file in the external-secrets namespace